ethtop90/solidity_base/docs/introduction-to-smart-contracts.rst

 contains properties which allow access to the blockchain. ``msg.sender`` is always the address where the current (external) function call came from.

 ..
-TODO: This needs clarifying and links
+TODO: This needs clarifying and links, not really much more detail in docs

-Finally, the functions that make up the contract and that users and contracts can call are ``mint`` and ``send``.
+The functions that make up the contract, and that users and contracts can call are ``mint`` and ``send``.
 If ``mint`` is called by anyone except the account that created the contract, nothing happens.
 This is ensured by the special function ``require`` which causes all changes to be reverted if its argument evaluates to false.